Scottie35/PikaJS/README.md

 *BOOYAH!* That's pretty sassy.
 Well done, sir.

-PikaJS is based on Balalaika, which itself is simply a very, very small "jQuery" that's only 986 bytes in size.
+PikaJS evolved from Balalaika, which itself is simply a very, very small "jQuery" that's only 986 bytes in size.
 When you look at its source code, first you weep.
 Then, after awhile, you realize that it's actually quite simple.
 It's just nicely optimized.

-Modern browsers (including IE10 and up - COUGH!) will work just fine with Balalaika.
 At this point, browsers have all the functions they need to do fancy jQuery-like stuff without all kinds of hacks.
-So, Balalaika simply leverages this built-in functionality in a nice, small, jQuery-like "wrapper".
+So, PikaJS simply leverages this built-in functionality in a nice, small, jQuery-like "wrapper".

-BUT, the only functions included in Balalaika are:

-    $(expr) -> selected elements
-    .is()
-    .on()
-    .off()
-    .extend()

-PikaJS therefore starts with Balalaika and builds all kinds of stuff on top of it.

 For example, AJAX requests of all kinds should be easy to do without digging into XMLHttpRequest.
 Now, I realize that we're in a brave new world where everything is "Web 4.0 Push Notification Mobile Cloud Blockchain Fabulous™", but back here in the real world, we still need to send and receive data from a server with JavaScript from a simple web page.
 Yeah, THAT real world.